University of the Third Age Port Phillip

 *If clicking on WAITLIST doesn’t generate an email, please click here to learn why and how to fix it.

-During a class: advise the course monitor AT THE END OF THE CLASS who will mark your apologies on the class roll.
+During a class: advise the tutor AT THE END OF THE CLASS who will mark your apologies on the class roll.

 On-line: after bookings have opened

 On-line enrolments are preferred as this significantly reduces the amount of back-office work for our volunteers.

 Paper Enrolment Form: before bookings open for First Semester

 The start date for acceptance of paper Enrolment Forms for first semester is published on the U3APP website and in the e-Bulletin.
 Enrolment Forms received before this date are treated as though they had been received on the start date (ie there is no advantage to be gained by submitting early).
 On the start date and thereafter, paper Enrolment Forms are numbered in order of receipt.
 Paper Enrolment forms are processed on the same day that on-line bookings open.